-Information for professionals working with children and young people
+Information for professionals working with bullied children and young people

-Useful advice and resources giving guidance on how to approach bullying issues.
+Useful advice and resources giving guidance on how to approach bullying issues for professionals.

 Help and guidance

 The Department for Children, Schools and Families (DCFS) have published guidance on using technology to communicate with children.